Mohammed Abdullah (Sayyid): Early life

-After facing hostility from the Qadiriyya and failing to gain traction in Berbera, Ḥassan left the city in 1897 to join his Dhulbahante kinsmen.
-Two years later, in 1899, he founded the Dervish movement, based on Salihiyya principles, partly as a rebuke to the Qadiriyya's status quo.

-Despite his efforts, Ḥassan faced significant resistance.
-The Qadiriyya's entrenched position and their victory in the 1897 debates led to his expulsion from the city by British authorities, who were wary of the unrest he caused.
-This would mark a turning point for Ḥassan as he shifted his focus to building the Dervish elsewhere, which would later wage a 20-year jihad against colonial powers.
-His confrontation with the Qadiriyya in Berbera thus laid the groundwork for his broader anti-colonial and religious campaign, though it was met with limited success in the city itself due to the Qadiriyya's dominance and the local's support for their practices.
+In the aftermath of the 1897 debates, Hassan was banished from Berbera by the British authorities, who were wary of unrest.
+He re-joined his Dhulbahante kinsmen, and two years later, in 1899, he founded the Dervish movement, based on Salihiyya principles, partly as a rebuke to the Qadiriyya's status quo in relation to colonists.
+His confrontation with the Qadiriyya in Berbera thus laid the groundwork for his broader anti-colonial and religious campaign.

 Hassan's fierce opposition to British, Italian, and Ethiopian colonial presence was a powerful recruitment tool.
 He framed his jihad as a defense of Somali sovereignty and Islam against foreign Christian encroachment, appealing to clans frustrated by colonial taxes, land seizures, and missionary activities.
 He declared jihad and denounced British influence, galvanized support from clans like the Ogaden and some sections of the Isaaq, who had felt marginalized by colonial policies.
-The Dervish became a direct challenge to the Qadiriyya's influence, as Hassan rallied followers, particularly from the Habar Tol Jaalo and eastern Habar Yoonis clans to his cause of religious and anti-colonial resistance.
+The Dervish became a direct challenge to the Qadiriyya order’s influence, as Hassan rallied followers, particularly from the Habar Tol Jaalo and eastern Habar Yoonis clans to his cause.